That estimated dollar amount reflects an -4% decrease from $14.1 million five years earlier in 2018.

 - Tannchez (seafood, vegetables, fruits)

-In macroeconomic terms, Tonga’s total exported goods represent 2.4% of its overall Gross Domestic Product for 2019 ($650 million valued in Purchasing Power Parity US dollars).
-That 2.4% for exports to overall GDP in PPP for 2019 compares to 11.1% for 2018.
-Those metrics suggest a relatively decreasing reliance on products sold on international markets for Tonga’s total economic performance albeit based on a short timeframe.
+In macroeconomic terms, Tonga’s total exported goods represent 2% of its overall Gross Domestic Product for 2022 ($668 million valued in Purchasing Power Parity US dollars).
+That 2.4% for exports to overall GDP in PPP for 2022 compares to 2.4% for 2021.
+Those percentages suggest a relatively decreasing reliance on products sold on international markets for Tonga’s total economic performance, albeit based on a short timeframe.

-Another key indicator of a country’s economic performance is its unemployment rate.
-Tonga’s average unemployment rate was 1.117% in 2019, up from 1.05% one year earlier according to Trading Economics.
+Another key indicator of economic performance is a country’s unemployment rate.
+Tonga’s reported unemployment rate averaged 3.011% for 2022, up from 2.6% for 2021 according to metrics from Trading Economics.

 Tonga’s capital city is Nukuʻalofa.